Athena SWAN Charter

 The awards recognise the commitment made by those Schools to improving the recruitment, retention and progression of female academics in STEMM.

-Computer Science, Electronic, Electrical and Systems Engineering, Metallurgy and Materials, and are all working towards their bronze award applications in November 2014.
+Electronic, Electrical and Systems Engineering and Metallurgy and Materials are all working towards their bronze award applications.

 Physics and Astronomy has achieved the Institute of Physics Juno Practitioner Status.
 This award recognises that the School has taken action to address the under-representation of women in university physics and to encourage better practice for both women and men.